TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-performance-unexpectedincreaseinresourceconsumptioncpumemory.md

 # Troubleshooting unexpected increase in resource consumption

 Increase in resource consumption can be a result of an explicit user action or changes in the workload.
-Sometimes increased CPU utilization can also be caused by an issue with PostgreSQL internal processes, such as autovacuum not running as expected.
+Sometimes increased CPU utilization can also be caused by an issue with PostgreSQL internal processes, such as autovacuum not running as expected or unexpected increase in short-lived connections.

 ## **Recommended Steps**